pantheon-systems/documentation/source/content/drupal-migration.md

     - Build Tools Workflow
     - Site uses the `drupal-project` or `drupal-recommended` upstream

-Review the starting points below to select the correct migration or upgrade path for your setup.
+Review the starting points below to select the correct upgrade path for your setup.

 ### I created my site with Build Tools

 #### Drupal + Build Tools

-Use [Upgrade a Site That Was Created with Build Tools to the Latest Version of Drupal](/guides/drupal-hosted-createbt) to start your migration or upgrade if you used Build Tools to create your site.
+Use [Upgrade a Site That Was Created with Build Tools to the Latest Version of Drupal](/guides/drupal-hosted-createbt) to start your upgrade if you used Build Tools to create your site.

 #### Pantheon Dashboard + Build Tools Workflow

-Use [Upgrade a Site That Needs a Build Tools Workflow to the Latest Version of Drupal + Build Tools](/guides/drupal-hosted-btworkflow) to start your migration or upgrade if you used the Pantheon Dashboard to create your Drupal site, and your site requires the Build Tools workflow.
+Use [Upgrade a Site That Needs a Build Tools Workflow to the Latest Version of Drupal + Build Tools](/guides/drupal-hosted-btworkflow) to start your upgrade if you used the Pantheon Dashboard to create your Drupal site, and your site requires the Build Tools workflow.

 ### I created my site with an Upstream

 #### Custom Upstream

-Use [Upgrade a Custom Upstream to the Latest Version of Drupal](/guides/drupal-hosted-createcustom) to start your migration or upgrade if you used Custom Upstream to create your Drupal site.
+Use [Upgrade a Custom Upstream to the Latest Version of Drupal](/guides/drupal-hosted-createcustom) to start your upgrade if you used Custom Upstream to create your Drupal site.

 #### Empty Upstream + Multidev

-Use [Upgrade a Site That Was Created with an Empty Upstream to the Latest Version of Drupal](/guides/drupal-hosted-createempty-md) to start your migration or upgrade if you used an empty upstream to create your Drupal site, and your site uses Multidev.
+Use [Upgrade a Site That Was Created with an Empty Upstream to the Latest Version of Drupal](/guides/drupal-hosted-createempty-md) to start your upgrade if you used an empty upstream to create your Drupal site, and your site uses Multidev.

+Refer to [Pantheon Dashboard + Multidev](/drupal-migration#pantheon-dashboard+multidev) if you used the Pantheon Dashboard to create your Drupal site, and your site requires Multidev.

 #### Pantheon Dashboard + an Upstream

-Use [Upgrade a Site That Was Created Using a Deprecated Upstream to the Latest Version of Drupal](/guides/drupal-hosted-deprecated-upstream) to start your migration or upgrade if you used the Pantheon Dashboard and the `drupal-project` or `drupal-recommended` Upstream to create your Drupal site.
+Use [Upgrade a Site That Was Created Using a Deprecated Upstream to the Latest Version of Drupal](/guides/drupal-hosted-deprecated-upstream) to start your upgrade if you used the Pantheon Dashboard and the `drupal-project` or `drupal-recommended` Upstream to create your Drupal site.

 ### I use Multidev

 #### Pantheon Dashboard + Multidev

-Use [Upgrade a Drupal Site with Multidev to the Latest Version of Drupal Using Multidev](/guides/drupal-hosted-md) to start your migration or upgrade if you used the Pantheon Dashboard to create your Drupal site, and your site requires Multidev.
+Use [Upgrade a Drupal Site with Multidev to the Latest Version of Drupal Using Multidev](/guides/drupal-hosted-md) to start your upgrade if you used the Pantheon Dashboard to create your Drupal site, and your site requires Multidev.

 Refer to [Empty Upstream + Multidev](/drupal-migration#empty-upstream+-multidev) if you used an empty upstream with Multidev to create your site.